microsoft/intelligence-toolkit/app/workflows/extract_record_data/README.md

 1. [**Input**] An instance or collection of unstructured text and (optionally) an existing JSON file containing the JSON schema with which to generate output records.
 2. [**Process**] The user edits the uploaded JSON schema or creates one interactively.
-3. [**AI Calls**] The system uses generative AI to extract a JSON object from the text following the JSON schema.
+3. [**AI Calls**] The system uses generative AI to extract a JSON object from each text following the JSON schema.
 4. [**Output**] A dataset of structured records following the JSON schema and (optionally) a newly-defined JSON schema.

 ## Input requirements

 - The input schema, if provided, should be a JSON file conforming to the [JSON schema standard](https://json-schema.org/) and following the restrictions of the [OpenAI Structured Outputs API](https://platform.openai.com/docs/guides/structured-outputs/supported-schemas).
+- The unstructured text is sent to the AI API for record extraction (either OpenAI or Azure OpenAI).
+Such data use must comply with all applicable laws, regulations, and policies, including those pertaining to privacy and security.

 ## Use with other workflows